 Sure, but as long as sales reps of ‘reputed’ banks aren’t too bothered about ripping off the small business owner or the elderly man, let’s love regulation a bit more.

-(*) Thanks, Richard Walker from London Walks for leading me to this wonderful quote.
+(*) Thanks, Richard Walker from London Walks for leading me to

 The views expressed on this blog are my own and do not necessarily reflect the views of Oracle.